Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 Filing a Petition

-If you fulfill the above regulations in accordance with NC bankruptcy laws, the debtor must file a petition with a local bankruptcy court here in Greensboro, NC.
-You must submit a financial statement, including records of assets, liabilities, income, expenses and overall financial standing, plus any existing contracts or leases in the debtor’s name.
-A bankruptcy attorney at our Greensboro law firm of Ivey McClellan can help you navigate the paperwork, ensuring you are completing each step as required by North Carolina.
+If you fulfill the above regulations per bankruptcy laws in North Carolina, the debtor must file a petition with a local bankruptcy court here in Greensboro, NC.
+You must submit a financial statement, including records of assets, liabilities, income, expenses, and overall financial standing, plus any existing contracts or leases in the debtor’s name.
+A bankruptcy attorney at our Greensboro law firm can help you navigate the paperwork, ensuring you are completing each step as required by North Carolina.

 Required Credit Counseling